 DANGER!
-The dd command is very powerful and will destroy any existing data on the specified device.
+The dd command demonstrated in this section is very powerful and will destroy any existing data on the specified device.
 Be very sure that you know the device name to write to and that you do not typo the device name when using dd!
 If you are uncomfortable writing the image yourself, download the .iso file instead and use the instructions in Installing from CDROM.

 Using xzcat and dd on a FreeBSD or Linux System

 On a FreeBSD or Linux system, the xzcat and dd commands can be used to uncompress and write the .xz image to an inserted USB thumb drive or compact flash device.
 Example 2.4a demonstrates writing the image to the first USB device (/dev/da0) on a FreeBSD system.
 Substitute the filename of your .xz file and the device name representing the device to write to on your system.

 Example 2.4a: Writing the Image to a USB Thumb Drive

 xzcat FreeNAS-9.2.0-RELEASE-x64.img.xz | dd of=/dev/da0 bs=64k 0+244141 records in 0+244141 records out 2000000000 bytes transferred in 596.039857 secs (3355480 bytes/sec)

 - of= refers to the output file; in our case, the device name of the flash card or removable USB drive.
 You may have to increment the number in the name if it is not the first USB device.
 On Linux, use /dev/sdX, where X refers to the letter of the USB device.

 Using Keka and dd on an OS X System